 - The following restrictions may apply.
-See NIOSH approval label. - A Not for use in atmospheres containing less than 19.5 percent oxygen. - B Not for use in atmospheres immediately dangerous to life or health - C Do not exceed maximum use concentrations established by regulatory standards. - D Air-line respirators can be used only when the respirators are supplied with respirable air meeting the requirements of CGA G-7.1 Grade D or higher quality. - E Use only the pressure ranges and hose lengths specified in the User's Instructions. - G If airflow is cut off, switch to filter and/or cartridge or canister and immediately exit to clean air. - H Follow established cartridge and canister change schedules or observe ESLI to ensure that cartridge and canisters are replaced before breakthrough occurs. - I Contains electrical parts which have not been evaluated as an ignition source in flammable or explosive atmospheres by MSHA/NIOSH. - J Failure to properly use and maintain this product could result in injury or death. - K The Occupational Safety and Health Administration regulations require gas-proof goggles to be worn with this respirator when used against formaldehyde. - L Follow the manufacturer's User's Instructions for changing cartridges, canister and/or filters. - M All approved respirators shall be selected, fitted, used, and maintained in accordance with MSHA, OSHA, and other applicable regulations. - N Never substitute, modify, add, or omit parts.
-Use only exact replacement parts in the configuration as specified by the manufacturer. - 0 Refer to User's Instructions, and/or maintenance manuals for information on use and maintenance of these respirators. - P NIOSH does not evaluate respirators for use as surgical masks. - S Special or critical User's Instructions and/or specific use limitations apply.
-Refer to User's Instructions before donnina.
+See NIOSH approval label. - A Not for use in atmospheres containing less than 19.5 percent oxygen. - B Not for use in atmospheres immediately dangerous to life or health. - C Do not exceed maximum use concentrations established by regulatory standards. - D Air-line respirators can be used only when the respirators are supplied with respirable air meeting the requirements of CGA G-7.1 Grade D or higher quality. - E Use only the pressure ranges and hose lengths specified in the User's Instructions. - G If airflow is cut off, switch to filter and/or cartridge or canister and immediately exit to clean air. - H Follow established cartridge and canister change schedules or observe ESLI to ensure that cartridge and canisters are replaced before breakthrough occurs. - J Failure to properly use and maintain this product could result in injury or death. - K The Occupational Safety and Health Administration regulations require gas-proof goggles to be worn with this respirator when used against formaldehyde. - L Follow the manufacturer's User's Instructions for changing cartridges, canister and/or filters. - M All approved respirators shall be selected, fitted, used, and maintained in accordance with MSHA, OSHA, and other applicable regulations. - N Never substitute, modify, add, or omit parts.
+Use only exact replacement parts in the configuration as specified by the manufacturer. - 0 Refer to User's Instructions, and/or maintenance manuals for information on use and maintenance of these respirators. - S Special or critical User's Instructions and/or specific use limitations apply.
+Refer to User's Instructions before donning.